purnesh42H/SPOT-ON---Scheduler---Planner---Organizer/README.md

 5) To start: 1) Download the PlanningSoftware folder; 2) open in Visual Studio and run.
 You can also install it through setup files Spot On v1.00

+Note:- The first protype of this project is already implemented in Mikrotek Machines Limited, a diamond die manufacturing organization in India.
+The database values are fake to create a scenario for playing around with predicting dispatch dates and viewing backlogs, generating reports etc.